 -Items included in the sale.
 If the appliances and the chandelier in the dining room are to be included in the sale, make sure they are written in to the offer.
 This shows the homeowner you were paying attention when you inspected the home and asked, “What’s included in the sale?”

--Attorney Information: the name, telephone and fax numbers for your attorney.
+-Attorney Information: the name and complete contact information for your attorney.

 -Anticipated contract date.
 Always make this date within 48 hours of your offer.
 Present the assumption the Seller will accept your offer and immediately forward a contract to your attorney.